 Step 1: Make sure your priorities are aligned.

 There are many important decisions to make when preparing for retirement — you want to be sure you and your financial advisor are on the same page.
 Search for trustworthy professionals who focus on providing strategies and services that may help you become more confident in your retirement income plans.
-The right experienced professionals can provide the guidance and solid judgment needed to help you achieve your future financial goals.

 Step 2: Ask questions!